molikd/molikd.github.io/cv.md

 > Eagle Scout, Achieved the Rank of Eagle in the Boy Scouts of America
 >
 > ## Funding
 >
+> $150000, Co-PI, DoD Global Emering Infections Surveillance Grant.
+“Using house flies as xenosurveillance tools to monitor existing, emerging and cryptic microbial threats to US military”
+>
 > Awarded 90000 in Oracle Cloud Credits for the build out of a scientific cloud application in 2021
 >